-Crucial Sales Skills
+Crucial Sales Skills for call centre agents

 The next industrial revolution is well underway, and the disruptive technologies that will underpin it no longer sit in the realm of science fiction.

 Automation, robots and AI are here, and they’re coming after your white-collar job.